Part 4: Resources

 Things to Avoid

-1. Do not pay Crystals in the Shop to unlock any Native Tier-2s (none of them are worth it, some like Surfer can be gotten for free)
+1. Do not pay Crystals in the Shop to unlock any Native Tier-2s.
+None of them are worth it, some like Silver Surfer can be gotten for free.

-2. Do not pay Crystals in the Shop to unlock random Tier-2 characters (you can do this for free)
+2. Do not pay Crystals in the Shop to unlock random Tier-2 characters.
+You can get them to Tier-2 relatively easily for free.

-7. Unless you are rich, do not buy anything outside of the Stark Stash, Biometric/X-Gene Sub, Heroic Quest Crystals, and Dollar Store Crystals
+7. Unless you are rich, do not buy anything outside of the Stark Stash, Groot's Special Gift, Biometric/X-Gene Sub, Heroic Quest Crystals, and Dollar Store Crystals.
+Holiday deals for exclusive uniform tokens are also a good way to spend money when those events come around, four times a year.

 Character Building Tips